Gemstar007/learning-hadoop-is-fun/faq.md

 5. ....

-## But what i am really supposed to do ?
+## But what am I really supposed to do ?

 Chose what you like the most and do it or talk to us to help ensure best use of your time.
-You can also propose ans specific scenario/tool etc we should work on and we will add it to the list.
+You can also propose any specific scenario/tool etc we should work on and we will add it to the list.
+Check the task list for inspiration

 Suggestion here is to take ownership of a small item ( say which less than 4-6 hours of effort) and finish it before moving on to the next.